Scripture: Matthew 14:13-21

 "Lord Jesus Christ, you satisfy the deepest longings of our hearts and you feed us with the finest of wheat (Psalm 81:16).
 Fill me with gratitude for your blessings and give me a generous heart that I may freely share with others what you have given to me."

-8 The LORD is gracious and merciful, slow to anger
+8 The LORD is gracious and merciful, slow

 and abounding in steadfast love.